Student Code of Conduct

-- Impeding Conduct Process: Directly or indirectly interfering with the student conduct process in any way including, but not limited to:
+- Impeding Accountability Process: Directly or indirectly interfering with the student accountability process in any way including, but not limited to:

 - Falsifying, distorting, or misrepresenting information.

-- Attempting to discourage an individual's proper participation in, or use of, the conduct process.
+- Attempting to discourage an individual's proper participation in, or use of, the accountability process.

-- Harassing or intimidating an individual involved in the process prior to, during, or following the process.
+- Harassing or intimidating an individual involved in the process before, during, or after the process.

 - Ineligible Pledging or Association: Pledging or participating in recruitment or member-only activities with an RSO without having met eligibility requirements established by the University or the individual RSO.

 - Host Responsibility: Students may be held accountable for violations of the Code committed by their visitors.
-Students are required to be present with their visitors at all times while in University residential areas.
+Students must be present with their visitors at all times while in University residential areas.
 If a visitor is found without their host, the host may be held accountable under this policy.
-A visitor includes, but is not limited to, any individual who is not assigned to a particular residential space, including Moravian students who live in other residential locations on campus.
+A visitor includes, but is not limited to, any individual not assigned to a particular residential space, including Moravian students who live in other residential locations on campus.

-- Residence Life Policy Violation: Violations of any residence hall policy not otherwise specified in the Code may be referred to Student Development and result in a conduct allegation.
+- Residence Life Policy Violation: Violations of any residence hall policy not otherwise specified in the Code may be referred to Student Accountability and Conflict Transformation as a violation of this policy.

-- Other University Policy Violation: Violations of any University policy not otherwise specified in the Code, including temporary policies communicated to the campus via electronic message and/or posted online or in buildings, may be referred to Student Development and result in a conduct allegation.
+- Other University Policy Violation: Violations of any University policy not otherwise specified in the Code, including temporary policies communicated to the campus via electronic message and/or posted online or in buildings, may be referred to Student Accountability and Conflict Transformation as a violation of this policy.

 Respect for Law